Starwarsfan2099/starwarsfan2099.github.io/_posts/2021-09-23-comptometer-model-a.md

 ![Comptometer Model A Plate](https://starwarsfan2099.github.io/public/2021-09-23/plate.JPG){:.shadow}
 {: refdef}

 Unfortunately, the name plate is slightly damaged in one spot.
 Nevertheless, it lists the patent dates, the company, city, and what I believe is the build date stamped into it right above the word *Tarrant*.
-If anyone has any information on whether that is or is not the build date, please let me know via email at [andrewlclarkiv@gmail.com](mailto:andrewlclarkiv@gmail.com).
+If anyone has any information on whether it is or is not the build date, please let me know via email at [andrewlclarkiv@gmail.com](mailto:andrewlclarkiv@gmail.com).

 {:refdef: style="text-align: center;"}
 ![Comptometer Model A Keys](https://starwarsfan2099.github.io/public/2021-09-23/keys.JPG){:.shadow}
 {: refdef}

 The keys have a wonderful font and metal ring around them.
 On every other roll, the key caps roll down in two places for all keys across that row.
 Each key has a spring under it.

+Operating it is nearly similar to the [model j operation](https://starwarsfan2099.github.io/2021/02/09/comptometer-model-j.html#operation).
+The only difference is that multiple columns of keys can not be pressed at the same time.
+Doing so will result in carries not being propagated correctly.

 {:refdef: style="text-align: center;"}
 ![Comptometer Model A Keys](https://starwarsfan2099.github.io/public/2021-09-23/front.JPG){:.shadow}